 Developmental editing is a structural edit and is the first professional edit that you should have done.
 Imagine putting a black right in a room.
 You see things you didn’t before, right?

 That’s kind of what developmental editing is like.
 I’m your black light.
 I will find all of your problems and explain to you what and where they are so you can go in and refine it.

-It is important to know when you should get your book edited and the step by step process of each type of edit.
-Beleive it or not, you shouldn’t pick just any one type of editing.
-There are several different types and they go hand in hand.
+It is important to know when you should get your book edited and the step-by-step process of each type of edit.
+Believe it or not, you shouldn’t pick just one type of editing.
+There are several types and they go hand in hand.
 See below for the order in which you should have your book edited according to the different types of edits: